COVID digest: Coronavirus deaths pass 6 million | DW | 07.03.2022

 She said the neighboring countries of Moldova and Romania, which have seen large numbers of Ukrainian refugees arrive, were at particular risk as their vaccination rates are comparatively low.

-Hungary on Monday lifted amost all remaining restrictions aimed at curbing the spread of the coronavirus.
+Hungary on Monday lifted almost all remaining restrictions aimed at curbing the spread of the coronavirus.

 The move means masks no longer need to be worn in publicly accessible indoor spaces or on public transport.